Alex9779/LoFence_Firmware/README.md

 - *version*: an integer number for the firmware version on the device
 - *tdc*: transmit duty cycle, the time the device sleeps in seconds between each full measurement cycle, a full measurement takes about the time to measure each polarity plus about 8 seconds
+- *daily_confirmed_uplinks*: amount of uplinks to send confirmed per day

+`0xFF02` --> send settings part 2

+The sent uplink includes:

+- *version*: an integer number for the firmware version on the device
+- *max_volt*: maximum measurable voltage
 - *msr_ms*: time in milliseconds to measure each fence polarity
-- *max_volt*: maximum measurable voltage

-`0xFF02` --> send settings part 2
+`0xFF03` --> send settings part 3

 The sent uplink includes: